ASD-at-GMF/disinfo-laundromat/README.md

     - Facebook-domain-verification
     - Yandex-verification
     - Pocket-site-verification
-- Crypto wallet id
+- Crypto wallet ID
 - Multi-domain certificate
 - Shared social media sites in meta
 - (When not associated with a privacy guard) Matching whois information
-- (When not associated with a privacy guard) Shared IP
+- (When not associated with a privacy guard) Shared IP address
 - Shared Content Delivery Network (CDN)
 - Shared Domain name but different TLD